pdwaggoner/pdwaggoner.github.io/Research.md

 ### Papers

+* The Role of Personality in Trust in Public Policy Automation (with Ryan Kennedy).
+Accepted. *Journal of Behavioral Data Science*

 * [Trust in Public Policy Algorithms](https://www.journals.uchicago.edu/doi/10.1086/716283){:target="_blank"} (with Ryan Kennedy and Matthew Ward).
 2022. *Journal of Politics*, 84(2)

 * [Pursuing Open-Source Development of Predictive Algorithms: The Case of Criminal Sentencing Algorithms](https://rdcu.be/ckNch){:target="_blank"} (with Alec MacMillen).
 2021. *Journal of Computational Social Science*